Kishore-Anthony/underwater_rov_webpage/README.md

 ## Notes

 - Adjust the `desired_width` and `desired_height` in `main.py` as needed.
-- Replace the video feed placeholder in `index.html` with the actual video feed element.
+- Replace the video feed placeholder in `main.py` with the actual video feed element.
 - Implement the timer functionality if desired.

-Feel free to customize and enhance this project according to your requirements!